BioJulia/IntervalTrees.jl/README.md

 ## API

 IntervalTrees exports one type: `IntervalTree{K, V}`.
-It implement a associative container mapping `(K, K)` pairs to to values of type `V`.  `K` may be any ordered type, but only pairs `(a, b)` where `a ≤ b` can be stored.
+It implements an associative container mapping `(K, K)` pairs to to values of type `V`.  `K` may be any ordered type, but only pairs `(a, b)` where `a ≤ b` can be stored.

-Intervals in this packages are always treated as end-inclusive, similar to the Julia `Range` type.
+Intervals in this package are always treated as end-inclusive, similar to the Julia `Range` type.

 ### Types

-`IntervalTrees` exports an `IntervalTree{K, V}`, paramaterized by a key type `K` and a value type `V`.
-An empty `IntervalTree` is initialized simple as:
+`IntervalTrees` exports an `IntervalTree{K, V}`, parameterized by a key type `K` and a value type `V`.
+An empty `IntervalTree` is initialized simply as:

 ```julia
 xs = IntervalTree{Int, Int}()